The Stranger (2014 film)

-The Stranger is a 2014 Chilean horror-thriller film directed by Guillermo Amoedo and starring Cristóbal Tapia Montt, Ariel Levy, Lorenza Izzo and Nicolás Durán.
+The Stranger is a 2014 English-language Chilean horror-thriller film directed by Guillermo Amoedo and starring Cristóbal Tapia Montt, Ariel Levy, Lorenza Izzo and Nicolás Durán.
 It is the third film from Sobras International Pictures project Chilewood.
 Montt plays a drifter who enters a small town, seeking information about his estranged wife.

 Plot

 Martin, a drifter, arrives in a small town in search of a woman named Ana.
 Peter, a teenager, directs him to a cemetery where Ana is buried.
 As Martin mourns her death and remembers their past, he is confronted by three thugs led by Caleb, who threaten to kill him.
 Martin challenges them to do so, but Peter interrupts and tries to stop the attack.
 However, Caleb stabs Martin and they leave him for dead in a ditch.
 Peter flags down Lieutenant De Luca, who is revealed to be Caleb's father, and they confront Caleb.
 Caleb claims self-defense, but De Luca calls him a liar and orders him to cover up the crime.
 Unbeknownst to them, Peter witnesses everything.
 After De Luca leaves, Peter finds Martin still alive and brings him home.

 Peter convinces his reluctant mother, Monica, to help Martin, but he refuses first aid, claiming his blood is contagious.
 Martin questions them further about Ana and learns that she committed suicide after giving birth.
 Martin disappears, and when De Luca returns to bury Martin's body, he finds it missing and suspects Peter.
 He sends Caleb to deal with the situation, but Caleb beats Peter when he insists he doesn't know Martin's whereabouts.
 Martin returns and kills Caleb's friends, then sets Caleb on fire.
 De Luca interrogates Peter, who admits to moving Martin's body, but De Luca initially doesn't believe Martin could have survived his injuries.
 Nonetheless, he identifies Martin as his son's attacker, and a manhunt begins.

 After becoming drunk, De Luca encounters Peter again and takes him to a secluded spot.
 There, De Luca continues the interrogation and sets Peter on fire when he continues to insist he knows nothing about Martin.
 After knocking De Luca unconscious, Martin rescues Peter and takes him back to Monica's house.
 As she calls an ambulance, Martin recites a Latin blessing and rubs his blood on Peter.
 Later, at the hospital, Peter miraculously recovers and is discharged.
 As Monica and Peter flee the town, the police capture Martin.
 De Luca stops the bus Peter and Monica have boarded, abducts them, and forces them to reveal how Peter was healed.
 He makes Monica, a nurse, perform a transfusion from Martin to Caleb.
 Martin begs her not to do so and insists that his blood must be blessed to prevent infection, but De Luca ignores him.